jquery/learn.jquery.com/page/effects/built-in-effects.md

 effect is simple.

 ```
-// Setting the duration of an effect">
+// Setting the duration of an effect
     $('h1').fadeIn(300);      // fade in over 300ms
     $('h1').fadeOut('slow');  // using a built-in speed definition
 ```